pantheon-systems/solr-power/CONTRIBUTING.md

 ## Release Process

+1. Starting from `develop`, cut a release branch named `release_X.Y.Z` containing your changes.
 1. Update plugin version in `package.json`, `README.md`, `readme.txt`, and `solr-power.php`.
-2. Update the Changelog with the latest changes.
+1. Update the Changelog with the latest changes.
-3. Create a PR against the `main` branch.
+1. Create a PR against the `main` branch.
-4. After all tests pass and you have received approval from a CODEOWNER (including resolving any merge conflicts), merge the PR into `main`.
+1. After all tests pass and you have received approval from a CODEOWNER (including resolving any merge conflicts), merge the PR into `main`.
-5. Wait for CI to build and push a new tag.
-6. Confirm that the necessary assets are present in the newly created tag, and test on a WP install if desired.
-7. Publish a new release using the latest tag.
-Publishing a release will kick off `wordpress-plugin-deploy.yml` and release the plugin to wp.org.
-If you do not want a tag to be publised to wp.org, do not publish a release from it.
+1. [Check the _Build and Tag_ action](https://github.com/pantheon-systems/solr-power/actions/workflows/build-tag.yml): a new tag named with the version number should've been created.
+It should contain all the built assets.
+1. Create a [new release](https://github.com/pantheon-systems/solr-power/releases/new), naming the release with the new version number, and targeting the tag created in the previous step.
+Paste the release changelog from `CHANGELOG.md` into the body of the release and include a link to the closed issues if applicable.
+1. Wait for the [_Release solr-power plugin to wp.org_ action](https://github.com/pantheon-systems/solr-power/actions/workflows/wordpress-plugin-deploy.yml) to finish deploying to the WordPress.org repository.
+If all goes well, users with SVN commit access for that plugin will receive an emailed diff of changes.
+1. Check WordPress.org: Ensure that the changes are live on https://wordpress.org/plugins/solr-power/.
+This may take a few minutes.